 The Predators (Lions, Hyenas, and Cheetahs)

-Where there are preys, there will surely be predators.
-For predators in the African plains, the promise of over 2 million wildebeests with over 500,000 calves and a myriad of other smaller mammals including impalas, elands and Thomson’s gazelles attracts many predators including the African lions, cheetahs, hyenas and wild dogs.
-There is an estimated 4,000 African lions, over 3,000 hyenas and up to 250 cheetahs that roam the Serengeti.
-The African wild dogs, once thought to be extinct in the area, have once again been spotted, numbering up to 300.
+Where there is prey, there will surely be predators.
+The promise of over 2 million wildebeests with over 500,000 calves and plenty other smaller mammals including impalas, elands and Thomson’s gazelles attracts many predators including the African lions, cheetahs, hyenas, and wild dogs.

 Inspired by the wildlife drama in the Serengeti?
-Experience it for yourself on a migration safari in Kenya!
+Experience it for yourself on a Kenya-Tanzania multi-country safari!